 - American Institutions

-Every year we visit various education providers, these rips range from HE fairs to campus visits, allowing our students to start thinking about university options from as early as possible.
+Every year we visit various education providers, these trips range from HE fairs to campus visits with subject tasters, allowing our students to start thinking about university options from as early as possible.

 Annual Careers Fair